Hurricane Olivia (2018)

-Hurricane Olivia was a Category 4 hurricane that impacted Hawaii as a weakening tropical storm in mid-September 2018, causing severe flooding and wind damage.
+Hurricane Olivia was a tropical cyclone that impacted Hawaii as a weakening tropical storm in mid-September 2018, causing severe flooding and wind damage.
 Olivia was the first tropical cyclone to make landfall on Maui and Lanai in recorded history.
 It was the fifteenth named storm, ninth hurricane, and sixth major hurricane of the 2018 Pacific hurricane season.

 A tropical depression formed southwest of Mexico on September 1, and slowly organized while hindered by northeasterly wind shear, strengthening into Tropical Storm Olivia a day later.
 Olivia began a period of rapid intensification on September 3, reaching its initial peak as a high-end Category 3 hurricane on September 5.
 Soon after, the cyclone began to weaken, before unexpectedly re-intensifying on September 6.
 Olivia peaked as a Category 4 hurricane on September 7, with winds of 115 kn and a minimum pressure of 951 mbar.
 Six hours later, Olivia began another weakening trend that resulted in the hurricane being downgraded to Category 1 status on September 8, east of the 140th meridian west.
 Olivia entered the Central Pacific Basin on September 9 while continuing to decay.
 For much of its existence, Olivia had tracked westward to northwestward under the influence of a subtropical ridge.
 The cyclone weakened to a tropical storm on September 12, while turning towards the west-southwest as a result of trade winds.
 Olivia made brief landfalls on Maui and Lanai, with winds of 40 kn, later in the day.
 Olivia fluctuated in intensity as it tracked away from the Hawaiian Islands, before transitioning to a post-tropical cyclone on September 14.
 It opened up into a trough of low-pressure several hours later.